-- The United States Army Recruiting Web site (GoArmy.com) is provided as a public service by the United States Army Recruiting Command (USAREC) and the Department of the Army.
+- The United States Army Recruiting Web site (GoArmy.com) is provided as a public service by the Army Marketing and Research Group (AMRG) and the Department of the Army.

 - Information presented on the Army Recruiting Web site is considered public information and may be distributed or copied.
 Photographs, videos and music require permission for use and remain the property of the United States Army or copyright owner and may not be reproduced except by permission.

 - Privacy Act Notice: Disclosure of any information by you is strictly voluntary.
 However, delays in providing you requested materials may result by not providing complete information.
 All information collected will be used strictly for recruiting purposes.
 The authority for the collection of this information is Title 10, United States Code, Section 503.

 - For site management, information is collected for statistical purposes.
 This government computer system uses software programs to create summary statistics, which are used for such purposes as assessing what information is of most and least interest, determining technical design specifications, and identifying system performance or problem areas.